sumanjs/suman/README.md

  * AVA does not feature the nested describes of Mocha or Suman, which limits the expressiveness of the library tremendously
  * AVA expects you to use its assertion library, whereas Suman will accept usage of any assertion library
- * AVA does not prescribe solutions to common test problems -
+ * Furthermore, AVA does not prescribe solutions to common test problems -

         * registering dynamic test cases
         * starting up necessary services, using pre-test asynchronous (not bash) hooks